zoonoo/azure-docs.ko-kr/articles/iot-central/core/howto-manage-iot-central-from-powershell.md

 ---
 title: Azure PowerShell에서 IoT Central 관리 | Microsoft Docs
-description: 이 문서에서는 Azure PowerShell에서 IoT Central 응용 프로그램을 만들고 관리 하는 방법을 설명 합니다.
+description: This article describes how to create and manage your IoT Central applications from Azure PowerShell.
 services: iot-central
 ms.service: iot-central
 author: dominicbetts